Simulating high-accuracy nuclear motion Hamiltonians using discrete variable representation and Walsh-Hadamard QROM on fault-tolerant quantum computers: Resource estimation

-The transformation defined by \ref{eq:OF_angular_momentum} can be realized using only controlled adders and Clifford gates, giving the total Clifford+T cost of $\mathcal{O}(\log_2{(2J+1)})$.
+The transformation defined by Eq.~(\ref{eq:OF_angular_momentum}) can be realized using only controlled adders and Clifford gates, giving the total Clifford+T cost of $\mathcal{O}(\log_2{(2J+1)})$.
 In the case of mixed FBR-DVR representation of the KEO, the $O_F$ cost depends on the structure of the momentum operator matrices.
 However, for popular basis set choices, such as the harmonic oscillator basis or Legendre polynomials, $O_F$ can be realized with $\mathcal{O}(\log_2n_i)$ Cliffrod+T gates.

-Parameters and quantities required to express the costs of partial block encodings and the total rovibrational Hamiltonian block encoding in the DVR and mixed FBR-DVR representation are summarized in Tables~\ref{tab:T_cost_partial_DVR},\ref{tab:T_cost_partial_FBR}.
+Parameters and quantities required to express the costs of partial block-encodings and the total rovibrational Hamiltonian block-encoding are summarized in Table~\ref{tab:T_cost_partial_FBR}.